adriancarriger/pv-site/README.md

 ## Development server

-- Run `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-- `npm run hmr` is similar to `ng serve` with the added feature of push changes the DOM without a full page reload!

 ## Code scaffolding